Full Basements Should Be Insulated and Protected From Water

 Building codes are based on assumptions about the bearing capacity of the soil beneath the footings as well as the weight of the structure.
 Calculating the loads more precisely, along with testing soils on the site, may allow thinner foundation walls, lowering costs and consuming less material.

 This is the approach advocated by Fernando Pagés-Ruiz, a builder in Nebraska and author of Building an Affordable House (The Taunton Press, 2005).
 Among his many suggestions are using fly ashFine particulates consisting primarily of silica, alumina, and iron that are collected from flue gases during coal combustion.
 Flyash is employed as a substitute for some of the portland cement used in the making of concrete, producing a denser, stronger, and slower-setting material while eliminating a portion of the energy-intensive cement required.
+More info (a by-product of coal-burning power plants) to replace some of the more expensive cement in the concrete; specifying concrete with lower load-bearing capacity where appropriate; and replacing wire mesh and steel reinforcing bar with synthetic and steel-fiber additives.

 Where radon is a hazard, the crawl space can be safely vented by installing perforated plastic pipe in gravel beneath the polyethylene ground cover and running the stack up through the roof.